-Jetpack Monitor will keep tabs on your site, and alert you the moment that downtime is detected.
+Jetpack keeps tabs on your site and notifies you the moment downtime is detected.

 If you’d like to add something to your email filters to make sure these notification emails never get sent to spam, they’ll all be coming from